Thad F. Brown: Retirement and death

 Thad Brown suffered with health issues since surgery in early 1970.
-On the evening of October 8, 1970, Brown complained on pain in his spine and issues breathing at his home in the La Crescenta section of Los Angeles.
+On the evening of October 8, 1970, Brown complained of pain in his spine and issues breathing at his home in the La Crescenta section of Los Angeles.
 Soon after, he fell unconscious.
-His wife and his son, the latter of which served as a police sergeant for the Los Angeles Police Department to Glendale Adventist Hospital.
+His wife and his son, the latter of whom served as a police sergeant for the Los Angeles Police Department took Brown to Glendale Adventist Hospital.
 Brown died at the hospital at 12:50 a.m. on October 9.
 The Los Angeles City Council closed early in honor of Brown and Mayor of Los Angeles Sam Yorty announced that flags across the city would be lowered to half-mast.
 Brown's funeral occurred on October 13 with 1,500 people in attendance, including police, newspapermen and boxers.
 A bookie also attended the funeral.
 Brown's pallbearers included Thomas Reddin, John Powers, Robert Perry, Robert Tucker, Frank Beeson and William Ojers of the Los Angeles Police Department.
 50 members of the police department and California Highway Patrol officers on motorcycle guided the hearse to Forest Lawn Memorial Park's Hollywood Hills cemetery.